WebMaestroFr/wm-settings/readme.md

 ## Tests

-Include and modify the examples.php.
+Include and modify the `examples.php`.

 ## Contributors